-Hossein Derakhshan is a joint fellow with the MIT Media Lab and the Shorenstein Center for Spring 2018.
-He is an Iranian-Canadian writer and researcher who focuses on the long-term socio-political impacts of media and technology.
+Hossein Derakhshan is an Iranian-Canadian writer and researcher who focuses on the long-term socio-political impacts of media and technology.
 In the early 2000s he introduced blogging to Iran which earned him the title of “blogfather.”
 He was imprisoned in Tehran for six years for his writings and online activism.
 Derakhshan is the author of The Web We Have to Save, a co-author of Information Disorder: Toward an Interdisciplinary Framework for Research and Policymaking, and he has written for The New York Times, The Guardian, Libération, MIT Technology Review, Wired, and other outlets.
 While at the Shorenstein Center he will focus on alternative futures for online and offline journalism, information disorder, and alternative algorithms.

 The Walter Shorenstein Media and Democracy Fellowship, established in 2013, brings high-profile figures at the forefront of media, politics, and policy to the Kennedy School to work on timely issues.